Why a Quality M&A Process Maximises Value and Delivers Motivated Investors

 • Will the advisor personally oversee the project?

-• Does the firm hold the appropriate licences?
+• Does the firm hold the appropriate licenses?

 • How does the firm source target purchasers?